lightning/bolts/11-payment-encoding.md

 big-endian.
-A writer MUST set `signature` to a valid 512-bit secp256k1 signature of the SHA2 256-bit hash of the human-readable part, represented as UTF-8 bytes, concatenated with the data part (excluding the signature) with zero bits appended to pad the data to the next byte boundary, with a trailing byte containing the recovery ID (0, 1, 2 or 3).
+A writer MUST set `signature` to a valid 512-bit secp256k1 signature of the SHA2 256-bit hash of the human-readable part, represented as UTF-8 bytes, concatenated with the data part (excluding the signature) with 0 bits appended to pad the data to the next byte boundary, with a trailing byte containing the recovery ID (0, 1, 2, or 3).

 A reader MUST check that the `signature` is valid (see the `n` tagged field specified below).